th-koeln-intia/ip-sprachassistent-team4/docs/pages/results/alarm/alarmJS.md

 The Intent `NextAlarm` picks the next due alarmclock and creates a text the TTS should say to inform the user when the next alarm rings.

 The Intent first triggers the function `checkAllAlarms`.
-This function goes through all alarms listed in the global `alarms` variable and put the next due alarm in `mas.payload`.
+This function goes through all alarms listed in the global `alarms` variable and put the next due alarm in `msg.payload`.
 ```javascript
 var alarms = global.get("alarms");
 var nextDate = new Date(new Date().getFullYear()+2000, 0, 0, 0, 0, 0);